3nippo/equation-solving/README.md

 # equation-solving

 This is my course work from second semester.
-I restored it from report screenshots (because i lost source code) and improved structure and logic of code.
+I restored it from report screenshots (because i lost source code) and improved structure and logic of the code.

 What is this code about?